3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_02/express/express-views-handlebars.md

 Everything that we have done sofar has prepared us to configure handlebars within our application.
 You will need to go through these steps every time you make a new Express application.

-1. Remember how we used query parameters earlier?
+1. Remember how we used query parameters yesterday?
 We can use those in the same way, but rather than sending them to a `res.send()` method, we can pass them to our view and render the params as HTML.

 ```javascript
 app.get('/greeting', function(req, res) {